-When Ulrich Middeldorf left Florence in November 1935 to teach art history at the University of Chicago, he bequeathed the Kunsthistorisches Institut in Florenz the 'Photo collection – the special pride of our Institute'.
-It was organized in the structure that has characterised the Photothek up to the present day.
-His influence on the growth of the archive itself was enormous, not only because of his personal donations, but also due to the relationship he fostered with the main patron of the collection – Luigi Vittorio Fossati Bellani.
-Thanks to him, Middeldorf systematically expanded the sections of the Photothek.
-He was 25 when he first came to the Institute as a scholar.
-In the following years he turned the Photothek, which until then had been directed voluntarily by Fritz Gebhard, into a modern research instrument, by re-organising the classification and the card indexes as the main finding aid.
-Of particular interest is also Middeldorf's discontinued project of an "art historically organized catalog," in which artists were to be cataloged with biographical data, information on their sphere of activity and their teachers.
+When Ulrich Middeldorf left Florence in November 1935 to teach art history at the University of Chicago, he bequeathed the "Photo collection – the special pride of our Institute" (Arthur Haseloff, director 1932–1935) in a structure that has characterized the Photothek up to the present day.
+His influence on the growth of the archive itself was enormous, not only because of his personal donations, but also due to the relationship he fostered with one of the the main patrons of the collection, Luigi Vittorio Fossati Bellani.
+With his help Middeldorf systematically expanded the sections of the Photothek.
+After completing his studies in 1926 Middeldorf initially came to Florence on a scholarship.
+In the following years he turned the Photothek into a modern research instrument, by re-organizing the classification and the card indexes as the main finding aid.
+Of particular interest in this project is also Middeldorf's discontinued project of an "art historically organized catalog", in which artists are cataloged with biographical data, information on their sphere of activity and their teachers.
 Also, it included bibliographical references that allowed a closer connection with the library.
-Equally instructive is annother – only partly surviving – catalog with bibliographical references.

 In: Exiles and émigrés, libraries and image collections: the intellectual legacy, edited by v.
 Jaś Elsner and Clare Hills-Nova, Art Libraries Journal vol. 38, n.
 4 (2013), pp. 29–36

 In: Classifying content.
 Photographic collections and theories of thematic ordering, edited by v.
 Chiara Franceschini and Katia Mazzucco, Visual Resources, vol. 30, Issue 3, September 2014, pp. 181–200